Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Related Works

 \subsubsection{Growing and Self-Assembling Neural Networks}

-Early evidence that structure can be learned comes from neuro-evolution: NEAT \cite{stanley2002evolving} evolves both weights and topology from minimal seeds via mutations.
+Early evidence that structure can be learned comes from neuro-evolution: NeuroEvolution of Augmenting Topologies (NEAT) \cite{stanley2002evolving} evolves both weights and topology from minimal seeds via mutations.
 While effective, such methods are typically offline and evaluation-heavy, limiting practicality for online adaptation.

 More recent, biologically motivated work treats growth as a decentralized developmental process.
 HyperNCA \cite{najarro2022hypernca} and NDP \cite{najarro2023towards} use local rules to self-assemble functional architectures; however, growth usually occurs in an initial phase and task learning proceeds with a fixed structure thereafter.